 On Friday, May 31st, 2013, Irene had another surgery and her two legs were amputated below the knees.
 At the age of 46 years, she was faced with the challenge of living life as an amputee.
-Within one year after the amputation, and following extensive rehabilitation with the support of her family, friends, doctors and physiotherapists, Irene started living life to the full and the overflowing again.
-Eighteen months later, she was able to walk several hundreds of meters without the support of the cane.
+Within one year after the amputation, and following extensive rehabilitation with the support of her family, friends, doctors, and physiotherapists, Irene started living life to the full and overflowing again.
+Eighteen months later, she was able to walk several hundred meters without the support of the cane.

 Because of the grace of God that kept Irene through the twenty years of living with a chronic and debilitating disease, she is able to spark the flame of hope in the lives of others.
 She demonstrates through her testimony that God’s grace is sufficient for when life happens.
 That God holds us up through every storm of life, and He uses our trials to build us up and prepare us for our calling.